-This position also includes lots of movement side to side covering the bases and for balls that are hit up the middle.
+This position also includes a lot of movement from side to side covering the bases and for balls that are hit up the middle.
 Good mobility and quick reactions are important because it is a lot of ground to cover.

 Softball Second Base Duties